gabrielegilardi/HashTable/README.md

-# Hash Table Data Structure
+# Hash Table and Dictionary Data Structures

-Hash table class implementation using lists and double-linked lists.
+Hash table and dictionary class implementation using lists and double-linked lists.

 ## Reference